luci/luci-py/appengine/swarming/doc/Bot.md

             of getting a new version.
         *   The Swarming bot keeps multiple copies of itself on the host and alternates between file name while updating itself.
-    *   Complex slave side logic, for example it knows how to checkout via git.
+    *   Complex bot side logic, for example it knows how to checkout via git.
         *   The Swarming bot is as dumb as possible.
 No logic exists: it can only run a single command and returns its output.
 This reduces the risk of a logic error.